August 13, 2020

 When designing eLearning management training courses, roleplays can be quite helpful.

-Alrighty… I’m going to make the following important assumption: in this section, the managers we are speaking about have been through your initial Management Training Course(s).
+Alrighty… I’m going to make the following important assumption: in this section, the great leaders we are speaking about have been through your initial Management Training Course(s).
 Yet, they are still not fully displaying the management style your organization is looking for.
+Here are ways of mentoring trainees that display different competencies, communication skills, team-building, emotional-intelligence, skills-training, self-awareness, hands-on skills-training, and teamwork styles.

 To you, it might seem as if this manager is not on the ball, but what do their teammates think?
 Do they agree that this person’s management style is falling short of the mark?
 Perhaps what looks to you like failure is actually the way this manager has adapted your teaching for his or her personality, and it is working very well with the people he or she is managing.